 The release of original client records is permitted only under special circumstances (i.e., court subpoena) and only then by VHA’s Privacy Officer.

-No PHI/PI will be released without the written consent of the client/employee except under court order or in the event of an emergency threatening the health or safety of the client/employee or the health and safety of the public, or in accordance with the exceptions outlined in PHIPA.
+No PHI/PI will be released without the written consent of the client/employee except as required by law or in the event of an emergency threatening the health or safety of the client/employee or the health and safety of the public, or in accordance with the exceptions outlined in PHIPA.

 PHI/PI must always be sent and received securely.
-When PI/PHI is transmitted electronically it must only be sent using secure means, for example, facsimile or secure email, as described below.
+When PI/PHI is transmitted electronically it must only be sent using secure means as described below.

 PHI/PI must never be transmitted through text messaging at any time for any reason.